yarrumevets/resume/README.md

-# &#128209; Google Docs Resumé Viewer & Downloader
+# &#128209; Google Docs Résumé Viewer & Downloader

 A simple app for displaying and downloading a Google Drive docs in various formats.